BuZZra18/SimonGame/README.md

 # SimonGame
-This was a walkthrough project I did as a requirement for udemy coruse (The Complete 2023 Web Development Bootcamp) by Dr.Angela Yu.
+This was a walkthrough project I did as a requirement for a udemy course (The Complete 2023 Web Development Bootcamp) by Dr.Angela Yu.